 Deciduous, Trees, Flowers

-Strong horizontal branching gives this an umbrell-like form, but it's not turned down at the edges.
+Strong horizontal branching gives this tree an umbrell-like form, but it’s not turned down at the edges.
+Grows to 15–20 ft. tall and 25 ft. wide.
 Pink buds open into white flowers that age purplish pink.
 This is an early bloomer.
 Striking orange-yellow foliage drops in autumn.
-Buy a tree that has not been top-pruned; that forces horizontal branching to start much too low, giving you a tree you can't possibly mow under.
-Grows 25 ft. wide, 15 to 20 ft. tall.
+Buy a tree that has not been top-pruned, which forces horizontal branching to start much too low, giving you a tree you can’t possibly mow under.